yunnanpl/esp32_python_eq3/README.md

 Serial or WebREPL can be used.
 THere are some useful functions on the device.

+Script works and is being tested with **EQ3 Thermostats Firmware 1.20** (so the one without 6 digits pairing).

 ## Tests
 The aim is stability.
 Test system is 4 ESP32 controlling 9 EQ3 (around 2 EQ3 for each ESP32 and reading out 2 thermometers).